exasol/extension-manager/doc/design/design.md

   don't need to update the installers.

 The compiled JavaScript code is evaluated in the backend using a nested JavaScript interpreter.
-By that it's isolated and for example can't access resources like disc or network.
+By that it's isolated and for example can't access resources like disk or network.

 ### Conditional Parameters

 We need to have conditional parameters.
 For example for the s3-document-files-virtual-schema we need to provide a select for choosing the source type (AWS S3 / Google Cloud Storage / ...).
-Depending of the source type we want to show / hide some parameters.
+Depending on the source type we want to show / hide some parameters.
 For example the S3 Bucket name.

 To solve this, we considered the following options: